 At KinsellaTax we will not allow The Revenue’s inspectors to interview any of our clients.
 Under no circumstances would any client meet with an inspector without a Senior Partner of KinsellaTax being present to look after our clients’ interests.

 How far back?
-Well, HMRC tax investigation time limits vary considerably.
+Well, HMRC time limits vary considerably.
 The normal time period the revenue can go back is 5 years, 10 months after the end of the tax year.
 However, if they suspect fraudulent activity or negligence then this time limit can be extended to twenty years!

 We will negotiate on your behalf so that you no longer have any direct contact with them.